pypa/pipenv/README.md

 ### Basic Concepts

 -   A virtualenv will automatically be created, when one doesn\'t exist.
--   When no parameters are passed to `install`, all packages `[packages]` specified will be installed.
+-   When no parameters are passed to `install` ,all packages `[packages]` specified will be installed.
 -   To initialize a Python 3 virtual environment, run `$ pipenv --three`.